Roofing

 Hip Roof

-Hip roofs are simple in form and are available in several variations.
-Standard hip roofs consist of two trapezoid-shaped roof faces on the long sides of the house, along with two triangle-shaped planes on the shorter sides.
-All four sides slope towards a central ridge and away toward the exterior walls of the house.
+Hip roofs have a simple design and come in several variations.
+A standard hip roof features two trapezoidal faces on the long sides and two triangular planes on the shorter sides.
+All four sides slope towards a central ridge and extend outward to the house's exterior walls.

 Pros: